Using spreadsheets

 Reading properties

-• Start by switching to the Part Workbench, and create a couple of objects: a icon box, a icon cylinder and a icon sphere.
+- Start by switching to the Part Workbench, and create a couple of objects: a box, a cylinder and a sphere.

-• Edit their Placement property (or use the icon Draft Move tool) to space them out, so we can see the effects of our changes:
+- Edit their Placement property (or use the Draft Move tool) to space them out, so we can see the effects of our changes:

 The spreadsheet editor of FreeCAD, although it is not as complete and powerful as the spreadsheet applications above, has the basic tools and functionality commonly needed.
 For example you can change the cell properties (size, color, alignment), join and split cells, use formulas such as =2+2, or reference other cells with =B1.